arislam-cs28/ult-writer-materials/README.md

 - 50 mm/s, initial layer speed
 - 200 mm/s, outer wall speed
 - 300 mm/s, inner wall speed
+- USE SILK PLA FOR BEST RESULTS

+If you modify the print settings for this one, make sure you keep the infill the strongest on the wheel stand and pretty low on the wheel, so that the stand itself does not break during use.
+Hitting it too hard may cause damage to the fill.
+Have fun!

 #### Result:
 ![wheel image](photos/wheel.png)